jackpts/py/check-ad-classes/README.md

 >npm run scan-classes

 Check if tabulate module is installed...
-Ok.
+Not!
+Please install tabulate module for better output (as a table) via: pip3 install tabulate --user

 Checking if file with styles exists [./SRP/style.scss]...
 Ok.
 Checking if file with template exists [./SRP/template.html]...
 Ok.
 Checking if file with styles exists [./SRP_Amp/style.scss]...
 Error!